avillar/uriredirect/readme.md

 ### Rewrite Rules
 *models/RewriteRule.py*
-- register: Foreign key to the register to which this rewrite rule belongs
+- register: Foreign key to the register to which this rewrite rule belongs (if absent then a re-usable API description)
 - label: A simple label for this rewrite rule.
 Helps you find it in Django's admin interface.
 - description: An optional description of the rewrite rule.
+- parent: Optional rule to inherit from (either an API binding, or a ruleset extending an API specification)
 - pattern: the regular expression pattern for an incoming URI request that this rule should match.
+- Use LDA standard params: a flag to automatically bind overrides for HTTP content headers from URL params "\_format" and "\_lang"
+- View param: optional name of a parameter that defines a specific view, to which these specific rules will apply
+- view pattern: regex pattern to recognise the view name in the designated view parameter
-- representations: A many-to-many relationship with media types.
+- Accept-mapping: A many-to-many relationship with media types.
 Each representation of your resource has a specific mime type and is accessed at a specific URL.

 When generating a rewrite rule, there are two things to keep in mind:
 - a URI coming into the system will be in this general structure: `/{register label}/{part of the URI that is matched to the rule's pattern}`.
 That is, don't include the register label part of the URI in a rule's pattern.